 Renew a burnt-out herb garden with cool weather herbs.
 Having these tasty and nutritious ingredients available for fall and winter meals is one of the best parts of maintaining a kitchen garden.

 Chives are a member of the Allium family mentioned above used for their leaves and blossoms.
 We grow them in the herb garden.
 They are perennial and need to be planted in a place you want them to return to, year after year.

 I have chives in my oldest herb garden that are ten years old.
 They have created a beautiful ground cover around and between raised garden beds.

-This soft-stemmed, leafy herb is referred to as cilantro when we are using the green leafy parts, and coriander when we use the seeds.
+This soft-stemmed, leafy herb is referred to as cilantro when using the green leafy parts and coriander when we use the seeds.
 The botanical name for the plant is Coriandrum sativum.
 It is also commonly referred to as Chinese Parsley.

 No one is neutral about cilantro.
 It’s a love it or hate it kind of herb!

 If you love it, grow plenty.
-Then, preserve it in a pesto for uses in summer when temperatures are too high for the plant to thrive.
+Then, preserve it in pesto for use in summer when temperatures are too high for the plant to thrive.

 Parsley is another cold hardy herb to plant in the August garden.
 It is perfect served fresh in summer salads and cooked in winter stews.
 It’s an essential part of the seasonal kitchen!

 Perennial and overwintering crops provide tasty and nutritious food for your seasonal meals while requiring much less effort than annual vegetable crops.